GraemePerrins/LEDLamp/README.md

 > * If you use metal PCB spacers then just make sure to put electrical tape over the PCB board where you place the spacers to avoid short circuits
 > * In my lamp i used a vertical 3 pin connector for the ELD strip but found it to be just a bit too high to fit the lamp base cover so I ended up soldering the LED strip wires direct to the 3 pin header.
 Using a 90 degree pin connector will solve that issue for you.
 > * Use a hot melt glue gun to fix the LED strip to the printed internal lamp tower.
 The led strip self adhesive will not stick to PLA plastic but hot glue works a treat.
+> * For the AC Adapter I used an old wifi router AC adapter I hand lying around

 **Build Instructions:**